laraklopper/REQUESTS-IN-POSTMAN/README.md

 **app.get(path, callback [, callback ...])**

 The app.get() request retrieves data to the specified path with specified callback function.
 A get request only retrieves the data and has no other effect.
-To test the application in postman using a GET request, choose the request type and enter the localhost URL in the tab and click send.
+To test the application in postman using a GET request: choose the request type and enter the localhost URL in the tab and click send.
+Choose to display the response in JSON format.
+The response should thereafter provide the response in JSON format.

 ## DELETE REQUEST
 Syntax